Steve Bannon 'Embraced' Being Likened To Satan, Documentary Filmmaker Errol Morris Says

 Based on Morris’ interview with Bannon, American Dharma is, according to AP, a documentary in which the filmmaker questions President Donald Trump’s former chief strategist about his influences, beliefs, and feelings about the president.

-The film explores the relationship between the two men, but also dives deep into Bannon, and Trump’s “extraordinary” ability of getting attention from the media.
+The film explores the relationship between the two men but also dives deep into Bannon, and Trump’s “extraordinary” ability of getting attention from the media.

-In February 2017, Vox wrote about “President Bannon,” rather about what was at the time a popular narrative among political observers: the theory that Steve Bannon, the shadow president, is pulling the strings, effectively running the country instead of Trump.
+In February 2017, Vox wrote about “President Bannon,” an article about what was at the time a popular narrative among political observers: The theory that Steve Bannon, the shadow president, is pulling the strings, effectively running the country instead of Trump.

 Time magazine put Bannon on a cover, dubbing him “The Great Manipulator.”
-According to Vox, Trump’s then-chief strategist was considered by many to be the architect of Trump’s domestic, and foreign policy.
+According to Vox, Trump’s then-chief strategist was considered by many to be the architect of Trump’s domestic and foreign policy.

 But, the narrative fell apart as soon as Bannon left the White House.
 In August 2017, as the New York Times reported, Trump and Bannon parted ways.

-Still, as previously reported by the Inquisitr, Bannon remained faithful to Trump, defending him from mega-influential conservative donors, the Koch Brothers.
+Still, as previously reported by the Inquisitr, Bannon remained faithful to Trump, defending him from mega-influential conservative donors the Koch Brothers.

 Bannon’s proximity to Trump has been widely criticized, mostly because of Bannon’s ties to white nationalism.
-For instance, BuzzFeed News credited Bannon, who was initially appointed chief executive of Donald Trump’s presidential campaign, and went on to become the president’s chief strategist, for “smuggling white nationalism into the mainstream.”
+For instance, BuzzFeed News credited Bannon, who was initially appointed chief executive of Donald Trump’s presidential campaign and went on to become the president’s chief strategist, for “smuggling white nationalism into the mainstream.”

-According to BuzzFeed‘s reportage, which is based on leaked emails and conversations between Bannon and Breitbart journalists, the outlet helped sweep Donald Trump to power, reigniting white nationalism, inspiring far-right groups across the country.
+According to BuzzFeed’s reportage, which is based on leaked emails and conversations between Bannon and Breitbart journalists, the outlet helped sweep Donald Trump to power, reigniting white nationalism and inspiring far-right groups across the country.

-Leaked emails show, according to BuzzFeed, how Bannon transformed the controversial far-right journalist Milo Yiannopoulos into a media star capable of channeling, and fueling, the American far-right’s reactionary anger, turning Breitbart into the ultimate platform for the alt right.
+Leaked emails show, according to BuzzFeed, how Bannon transformed the controversial far-right journalist Milo Yiannopoulos into a media star capable of channeling and fueling the American far-right’s reactionary anger, turning Breitbart into the ultimate platform for the alt-right.

 Filmmaker: Bannon loved being compared to Satan https://t.co/BNiSeCOpkO pic.twitter.com/yMWKIW3CCx